- Educator Resources

 “In the four years since the Cyber Civics™ classes started at our school, there have been only three reported incidences of poor digital behavior; none in the last two years.
 This is unheard of in this day and age.
 What has been a small investment has paid off tenfold.
 Plus it allows us to put our energy on what matters most, learning and teaching in a happy, safe, and healthy community.”

--Shaheer Faltas, Journey School Administrator
+-Shaheer Faltas, Founding School Administrator

-About the Instructor
+About the Founder

-Diana Graber, M.A., a long-time Waldorf parent, created and teaches Cyber Civics™ at Journey School.
-She has an extensive background as a media producer and also co-founded CyberWise, a digital literacy resource for parents; and CyberWise Certified, a self-paced, online learning certification program to help educators prepare to teach these lessons.
+Diana Graber, M.A., is the author of "Raising Humans in a Digital World: Helping Kids Build a Healthy Relationship with Technology" (HarperCollins Leadership).
+A long-time Waldorf parent, developed and still teaches Cyber Civics™ at Journey School.
+She has an extensive background as a media producer and also co-founded CyberWise, a digital literacy resource for parents.
+She was honored with the "2017 Media Literacy Teacher Award" by the National Association of Media Literacy Education (NAMLE).
 As an Adjunct Professor of Media Psychology at the Massachusetts School of Professional Psychology (MSPP) she taught "Media Psychology for the 21st Century."
 Her published paper: New Media Literacy Education: A Developmental Approach (JMLE, 2012) provides the foundational research for the Cyber Civics™ program.
-She is also a regular contributor to the Huffington Post.